-The above screenshot shows how the tool can help you find the golden nuggets to optimize your website content for, and drive traffic to your sales pages.
+The above screenshot shows how the tool can help you find the golden nuggets of keyword search to optimize your website content for, and drive traffic to your sales pages.
 Once you understand how you can use these longer tail lists within your own business, you can go ahead and enter each of those aswell – performing a unique search for each one and breaking down the detail even further.

 Scrolling down the screen from the related keywords you will also be able to see the next – “Related Searches”.

 Read the above and notice that the above list shows valuable suggestions for words which are semantically related to your original base search.
 Look at the phrases – they include :-